HEAL City SPotlight: New Carrollton, mD

 Ms. Rowlett credits the Wellness Fair as a means of influencing employee heath throughout the year, not just at the annual event.
 This was demonstrated by the launch of the Healthy Entertaining Nutritional Standards Guide and Healthy Vending Initiative, a project that was implemented through the support of a $500 HEAL Cities & Towns Campaign Mini-Grant the City was awarded in 2015.
 The Guide includes a complete list of nutritional standards, healthy food vendors, and a nutritional checklist that staff use when hosting all events for employees and residents.
 Employees also received a nutritional training session by a Registered Dietitian.
 The new guidelines and practices were implemented at a Wellness Luncheon where staff offered positive feedback through a staff survey following the lunch.
 In further efforts to implement these practices, City has also committed to providing healthier vending options in municipal buildings.
 Noting the success of this project, Ms. Rowlett commented, “We’re about to transition to a completely healthy vending machine… That was part of the HEAL project, that we would implement healthy vending.
 We made sure that 50 percent of the options were nutritious and recently we’ve decided to move towards 100 percent.”

-The City was awarded Bronze HEAL recognition at the 2017 Maryland Municipal League conference for successfully meeting the City’s resolution goal to provide healthier vending standards to its workforce.
-These changes are part of the city’s steady progress towards implementing healthier behavior change throughout the workforce and the community.
-“Every year we grow internally with our wellness programs… When I started here four and half years ago, that wasn’t something anyone was thinking about…,” commented Ms. Rowlett.
+This past year, the City was awarded a HEAL Implementation Grant to increasing access to a local park by improving water drainage and reducing flooding along a popular pedestrian path.
+The City was awarded Silver HEAL recognition at the 2019 Maryland Municipal League conference for 1) implementing a healthy vending initiative aligned with the City’s Healthy Entertaining Standards Guide and 2) developing two new community gardens for residents.
+These changes are part of the City’s steady progress towards implementing healthier behavior change throughout the workforce and the community.
+“Every year we grow internally with our wellness programs… When I started here four and half years ago, that wasn’t something anyone was thinking about,” commented Ms. Rowlett.
 “I tried to transition people into the buy in process.
 Now, people have bought in and they don’t even know it.”